 - A video display device that is contained within a clothes washer, clothes dryer, refrigerator, refrigerator and freezer, microwave oven, conventional oven or range, dishwasher, room air-conditioner, dehumidifier, or air purifier·

-- An electronic device, on and after the date that it ceases to be a covered electronic device under subdivision (e) of Section 25214.10.1 of the Health and Safety Code.
+- An electronic device, on and after the date that it ceases to be a covered electronic device under subdivision (e) of Section 25214.10.1 of the Health and Safety Code (opens new window).

-Reporting Requirements for Manufactures of Covered Electronic Devices
+Reporting Requirements for Manufacturers of Covered Electronic Devices

 Manufacturers of covered electronic devices are required to submit an annual report to CalRecycle that includes specific information regarding the use of certain substances in covered electronic devices.
-Refer to CalRecycle’s Manufacturer Reporting Information Web page for more information.
+Refer to CalRecycle’s Manufacturer Reporting Information Web page (opens new window) for more information.

 Hazardous Waste Links